CS 70

 • LHS Cow speaking

 Sure thing.
-See if this video of Prof. Bang doing this helps (though he's using cs131.fun instead of cs70.cs.hmc.edu).
+See if this video showing Prof. Bang connecting to the server with VS Code helps.
+(Although he's using cs131.fun instead of cs70.cs.hmc.edu, the basics are the same.)

-Once you have the remote window, go ahead and close the other (local) window.
-You won't need it and it might confuse you!
+Once you have the remote window, you can go ahead and close the other (local) window, as you won't need it.

-Check that VS Code is Running on the Server
+Check that VS Code is Connected to the Server

 To Complete This Part of the Assignment...